Nahum Tevet: Life and career

-Nahum Tevet (Toib) Was born in 1946 in Kibbutz Messilot, Israel, to his father Mendel Toib and mother Feiga Merin -Toib, both immigrated from Poland in the 1930's.
+Nahum Tevet (Toib) was born in 1946 in Kibbutz Messilot, Mandatory Palestine, to his father Mendel Toib and mother Feiga Merin -Toib, both immigrated from Poland in the 1930's.
 His mother died when he was a baby.

 Nahum was raised in the Kibbutz, and while in high school he starts taking art classes at the art teachers’ school of Oranim Collage (1962-3), with teachers like Marcel Janco, Claire Ianiv and Sima Slonim.

 In 1965 he was drafted to the army and after 3 years of obligatory service he returned to his home in the Kibbutz where he set an art studio and worked as a gardener.
 He started studying on a private mentoring basis with painter Rafi Lavie (1969).
 Influenced by Lavie he painted on Plywood, However, unlike his mentor, Tevet was not interested in what's going on within the paintings format but rather in the painting as an object, its place and its function within the given space.
 As early as 1970-71 he stops creating traditional painting and made objects and installations mostly from found materials.

-In 1970 he married Neta Dominiz, they kept living in Messilot, and have their first son Yaal in 1972.
+In 1970 he married Neta Dominitz they kept living in Messilot, and have their first son Yaal in 1972.

 In 1972 his first one-person exhibition took place at Sara Gilat Gallery, Jerusalem, in this show Tevet exhibited few sculptural objects made from plywood, paper, masking tapes etc (pic.) and some of his Works on Glass from the same year.

 The American Artist Robert Rauschenberg saw Works on Glass while visiting Sara Gilat’s home and got very excited, he purchased five pieces from this series, he then asked to meet Tevet and later sent him a small grant and invited him to come to NYC and meet/work there, Tevet, having no money, arrived in NY only few years later in 1979-1980.